Skip to footer content

 }

 This code snippet incorporates AutoFixture into unit testing for the Employee class.
 By importing the AutoFixture namespace, developers access data generation functionality.
-The _fixture field initialized with a Fixture new instance in the constructor, streamlines test data creation.
+The _fixture field, initialized with a new instance of Fixture, streamlines test data creation.
 This setup enhances test efficiency and reliability for comprehensive Employee class coverage.

 [Fact]